erikgrinaker/toydb/docs/architecture/sql-raft.md

 # SQL Raft Replication

-toyDB uses Raft to replicate SQL storage across a cluster of nodes (see the Raft section above for details).
-All nodes will store a copy of the SQL database, and the Raft leader will replicate writes across nodes and execute reads.
+toyDB uses Raft to replicate SQL storage across a cluster of nodes (see the Raft section for details).
+All nodes will store a full copy of the SQL database, and the Raft leader will replicate writes across nodes and execute reads.

 Recall the Raft state machine interface `raft::State`: